 At the Bolton Council of Mosques we have established a fully supported burial service for the Muslim community that meets both these requirements.

 For further information please contact us on:

-The Bolton Council of Mosques has teamed up with Forbes Solicitors to provide free legal advice surgeries.
+The Bolton Council of Mosques has teamed up with Abbey Solicitors to provide free legal advice surgeries.

 You can access confidential advice on all legal aspects, including conveyancing, criminal and civil law, free of charge.

 We hold surgeries every Saturday 9.30am to 12 noon at the Bolton Council of Mosque premises.

 Every child who attends Madrassa should be able to learn in a safe and healthy environment.

 We have adopted the Every Child Matters in Madrassa approach set out by the government to ensure the well-being of children and young people.